 Peter Wood entertains audiences with the impossible.
 Blending amazing objects, incredible skills, and unique presentations, he is the go-to guy for great events in Baltimore and Washington, DC.

-For more than two decades, Peter’s magical presentations have been enjoyed by top companies, including Frito-Lay, Aol, Microsoft, Lockheed Martin, USA Today, World Bank, and Toys R Us.
+For more than two decades, Peter’s magical presentations have been enjoyed by top companies, including Frito-Lay, Microsoft, Lockheed Martin, USA Today, World Bank, and Adobe.
 Government organizations, such as the Federal Bureau of Investigation, Naval Research Laboratory, United States Census Bureau, Federal Transit Administration, and Marine Corps Barracks also rely on his unique abilities.